urob/zmk-config/zmk-nodefree-config/README.md

 * `ZMK_UNICODE_PAIR` requires ZMK patched with [PR
   #1412](https://github.com/zmkfirmware/zmk/pull/1412).
-If you don't want to maintain
+If you need help maintaining
-  your own ZMK repository, you can use ZMK's [beta testing](https://zmk.dev/docs/features/beta-testing) feature to configure Github Actions to build against a patched remote branch of ZMK.
+  your own ZMK repository, check out [this guide](https://gist.github.com/urob/68a1e206b2356a01b876ed02d3f542c7).
+If you don't want to maintain your own ZMK repository, you can use ZMK's [beta testing](https://zmk.dev/docs/features/beta-testing) feature to configure Github Actions to build against a patched remote branch of ZMK.
 To do so, replace the contents of `west.yml` in your `zmk-config/config` directory with the following